Prepare Successful Proposals

 - Step 8.
 Enter the proposal in CRAMS.
 Keep helpful forms and any faculty-provided worksheets handy as you work through the process.

-- Step 10.
-Track your proposal throughout the apporval process and ensure that it reaches the correct Committee on Courses meeting.
+Step 10.
+CRAMS users will track your proposal throughout the approval process while CRS users will log in and search for your proposal.
+All users must ensure that their proposal reaches the correct Committee on Courses meeting.

 Please email email@example.com if you need help!